 - Credibility: A business account can help legitimize your business.
 Having business checks with your business not only looks more professional to vendors but also builds your business brand.

-- Account integrations: Easily connect to other accounts — like a business line of credit or credit card — to easily make transfers or payments.
+- Account integrations: Easily connect to other accounts — like a business line of credit or credit card — to make transfers or payments.

 When is the right time to open a business checking account